Ageing related states of complex network formation in areca nuts

 We show two exemplary areca nuts' cross-sections in Figure \ref{figure:1}.
-They were captured using a standard smartphone; technical details are available in the Method section.
-The outer shell of the unripened nut is green in colour and brownish-orange colour in case of the ripened one.
-The major axis of the areca nut testa vary from 1 cm to 3.5 cm and the minor axis from 1 cm to 2.5 cm, and the ratio between them ranges from 1:1 to 1:1.5.
-The testa of the areca nut contains brown and white regions with the pattern of complex networks.
+They were captured using a standard smartphone; technical details are available in the method section.
+The outer shell of the unripened nut is green in Figure \ref{figure:1}\textbf{a} and brownish-orange colour in case of the ripened one in Figure \ref{figure:1}\textbf{b}.
+Both are approximately 90 days old and harvested on the same day from the same branch of same tree in the month of March.
+The major axis of the areca nut testa vary from 1 cm to 3.5 cm and the minor axis from 1 cm to 2.5 cm.
+The testa of the areca nut contains brown and white regions with the pattern of complex networks as shown in Figure \ref{figure:1}\textbf{a} and Figure \ref{figure:1}\textbf{b}.
 Since the age-dependent evolution of the brown region begins from the edges of the testa with strong peripheral localisation, we can consider that the transportation of nutrients into the nut is following the fibre networks in the husk \cite{kramer1995water,kurant2006layered,gomez2007paths,son2009dynamics,charbonneau2012universal,skardal2014optimal,muralidhar2019study} or a reaction diffusion mechanism \cite{kondo2010reaction}.
+In Figure \ref{figure:1}\textbf{a$_u^\prime$}, Figure \ref{figure:1}\textbf{a$_u$}, Figure \ref{figure:1}\textbf{b$_u$}, and Figure \ref{figure:1}\textbf{b$_u^\prime$}, we show the principle of ageing related growth patterns of areca nuts.
+We investigated the time-dependent density of states associated with these two types of phenotype expressions to identify the morphological change during the ageing.